By Patricia Belyea

 I’m crazy about this quilt.
 It’s just the right size for napping and weighs almost five pounds—so the quilt feels like a security blanket.

-This technique is taught as a 2-day online guild workshop—on one Saturday and then another Saturday, 3 weeks apart.
+This technique can be taught as a 2-day online guild workshop—on one Saturday and then another Saturday, 3 weeks apart.
 To learn more, contact patricia by email.

 Follow Okan Arts on Instagram: @okanarts